Concave lenses are a fundamental component of optics, playing a vital role in various optical devices.

 Concave lenses find practical applications in various optical devices and systems.
 They are used in eyeglasses to correct nearsightedness (myopia) by diverging light before it enters the eye.
 They are also used in cameras, telescopes, and microscopes to modify and manipulate the path of light, enabling us to observe and capture images.

 The formation of images by concave lenses is a captivating topic within the realm of optics.
-Through the process of light refraction, concave lenses diverge light rays, leading to the creation of virtual images.
+Concave lenses spread out incoming light rays by refracting them, resulting in the formation of virtual images.
 Understanding the principles and characteristics of these images allows us to appreciate the important role concave lenses play in shaping our perception of the world.